-Clinical Psychology MA Program
+Clinical Psychology MA

-The Clinical Psychology Master of Arts (MA) Program within the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine is intended for students interested in pursuing a career in academic clinical psychology.
-The MA program is designed to provide a foundation in academic clinical psychology at the graduate level, while also allowing students to gain educational and research exposure to major areas of study within clinical psychology, including clinical adult psychology, clinical child psychology, clinical neuropsychology, forensic psychology, health psychology/behavioral medicine, and policy.
+The Clinical Psychology Master of Arts (MA) Program within the Department of Psychiatry & Behavioral Sciences at Northwestern University Feinberg School of Medicine is intended for students interested in pursuing a career in academic clinical psychology.
+The MA program is designed to provide a foundation in academic clinical psychology at the graduate level, while also allowing students to gain educational and research exposure to major areas of study within clinical psychology, including clinical adult psychology, clinical child psychology, clinical neuropsychology, forensic psychology, health psychology/behavioral medicine and policy.

 The MA program is embedded in the Clinical Psychology PhD Program, with coursework and lab work completed alongside PhD students.
 Although students in the MA program are welcome to apply to the PhD program, the MA program is not intended to be a "gateway" into the PhD program.

 We are proud of the outcomes of our graduating students.
 Most seek to ultimately pursue a doctoral program in clinical psychology.
 While some students are accepted into doctoral programs immediately upon graduation, a majority go onto research coordinator or research assistant positions, as they continue to build their CVs for doctoral applications.
-61% of our graduates are accepted into clinical psychology doctoral programs within 2 years of graduation.
+Sixty-one percent of our graduates are accepted into clinical psychology doctoral programs within two years of graduation.
 We expect that number to rise over next few years as more graduates are applying to doctoral programs.

 About the Program